AC1706-67/bioreceipt.ai/BIOPULSE_PHASE1_PROGRESS.md

 ### **Immediate Tasks**
 1. **UI Integration**: Connect intake logging screen to main app
 2. **Brand Assets**: Create new logos, icons, and splash screens
-3. **Content Update**: Replace all HealthyTipApp copy with BioPulse.AI
+3. **Content Update**: Replace all BioReceipt copy with BioReceipt.AI
 4. **Testing**: Comprehensive testing of all new components
 5. **Migration**: Smooth transition for existing users